In December the Club submitted a Planning Application for a re-build of the Clubhouse.

 This on top of the runners up medals won by The Under 15’s earlier in the year in their county competition and the League winning exploits of The Under 12’s!

-England Women are European Champions!!!
+England Women are Olympic Champions!!!

-England win 3-1 after shootout
+England win after another shootout with Holland!

 Marlow’s sporting community gather for annual bash on bumper sporting weekend